Incentive Aware AI Regulations: A Credal Characterisation: Connection to Strategic Hypothesis Testing

 With the statistical test proposed above to check the effective dimension of the model and thus for the use of sensitive attribute, let us assume that the final test implemented by the regulator has false positive rate $\alpha$, the type II error $\beta(\alpha)$ is denoted as a function of the choice $\alpha$ made by the regulator thus the choice of false positive rate also dictates the power of the test $1-\beta(\alpha)$.
 In an Ex-ante analysis we can observe that null agents participation in the market depends directly on this $\alpha$, as for a null agent, $\alpha R\geq C$ means that the gamble to enter into the market has net positive expected utility.
 Thus for $\alpha>\frac{C}{R}$, the market will see full participation for approval by the null agents (see Fig~\ref{fig:threeplots} a), and because of test properties $\alpha$ proportion of the nul agents will also get approved (see Fig~\ref{fig:threeplots} b).
-Whereas for the non-null agents, the decision to participate in the market depends upon the power of the test i.e. $(1-\beta(\alpha))R\geq C$ which can be seen in the Fig~\ref{fig:threeplots} c that the too strict value of $\alpha$ results in a power below $0.15$ and thus lower than $\frac{C}{R}$ resulting in no participants in the market.
-As $\alpha$ gradually increases to $\alpha=0.15$ and thus equal to $\frac{C}{R}$ the power of the test increases resulting in more and more non-null agents being approved and eventually for further increase in $\alpha$, null agents also start to participate in market.
-We consider a fixed-design linear model with Gaussian noise.
-The data-generating process is
+Whereas for the non-null agents, the decision to participate in the market depends upon the power of the test i.e. $(1-\beta(\alpha))R\geq C$ which can be seen in the Fig~\ref{fig:threeplots} c that the too strict value of $\alpha$ results in a power below $0.15$ and thus lower than $C/R$ resulting in no participants in the market.
+As $\alpha$ gradually increases to $\alpha=0.15$ and thus equal to $C/R$ the power of the test increases resulting in more and more non-null agents being approved.